 The environment component in the job key, serves as a namespace.
 The values for

-environment are validated in the client and the scheduler so as to allow any of
+environment are validated in the scheduler.
+By default allowing any of

 production, and any value matching the regular expression